 Robert Delaunay was born in Paris on April 12, 1885, into a prominent family descended from French aristocracy; his mother used the name"Countess."
-His parents divorced when he was four years old, and he was then raised by an uncle and aunt.
-An uninspired student, Delaunay didn't pursue an education and rather apprenticed himself to a theater designer.
+His parents divorced when he was four years old, and an uncle and aunt then raised him.
+An uninspired student, Delaunay didn't pursue an education and rather apprenticed himself to a theatre designer.
 Unlike the majority of the young painters of his generation, he had no formal art training.
 In 1910 he married Sonia Terk, a Russian painter who became a lifelong collaborator and continued to work on shared thoughts long after his death from cancer in 1941.

 This idea ran counter to the Cubist thoughts of Pablo Picasso and Braque, who had been interested in the analysis of physical form than in light.
 Cubist paintings between 1907 and 1913 are static and sculptural without solid colour, whereas Delaunay's paintings of the same period are fluid and multi-chromatic.
 He started a series of paintings of the Eiffel Tower left in swinging arcs of colour that suggest motion.
 The Cubists accused Delaunay of reverting to the optical effects of Cezanne, while Delaunay claimed he was doing"pure" paintings which expressed the dynamism of the 20th century.